Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: The Proposed Method: PSHGCN

-Although using the spectral heterogeneous graph convolution as defined in Definition~\ref{h_conv} appears promising, it still has some drawbacks: 1) It is hard to guarantee the convolution $h(\mathbf{P}_1,\mathbf{P}_2,\cdots,\mathbf{P}_R)$ to be \textbf{positive semidefinite}, i.e, the constraint of valid graph convolutions described in Section~\ref{se:spectral_g_conv}.
-2) Using the monomial basis to learn graph convolutions is inefficient, which has been extensively studied in spectral-based GNNs for homogeneous graphs~\cite{bernnet,jacobi,chebnetii}.
+Although employing the spectral heterogeneous graph convolution (Definition~\ref{h_conv}) appears promising, it does not ensure positive semidefinite graph filters.
+As outlined in Section~\ref{se:3.2}, filters on homogeneous graphs must be positive semidefinite, a condition we prove applies to heterogeneous graphs as well.

-To ensure the learned graph convolution is positive semidefinite, spectral-based GNNs employ techniques such as Bernstein Approximation or Polynomial Interpolation to constrain the filters $h(\lambda)$ to be non-negative~\cite{bernnet,chebnetii}.
-However, directly extending these methods to the heterogeneous convolution $h(\mathbf{P}_1,\mathbf{P}_2,\cdots,\mathbf{P}_R)$ is infeasible since the shift operators $\{\mathbf{P}_{r}\}_{r=1}^R$ share different eigenvectors.
-Consequently, obtaining valid heterogeneous graph convolutions becomes a nontrivial and challenging task.
+To ensure the learned graph filters are positive semidefinite, spectral-based GNNs on homogeneous graphs have employed various techniques, such as Bernstein Approximation~\cite{bernnet} and Polynomial Interpolation~\cite{chebnetii}.
+However, directly extending these methods to the heterogeneous filter $h(\mathbf{P}_1,\mathbf{P}_2,\ldots,\mathbf{P}_R)$ is infeasible since the shift operators $\{\mathbf{P}_{r}\}_{r=1}^R$ are noncommucative and share different eigenspace.
+Consequently, ensuring that heterogeneous filter $h$ meets the positive semidefinite constraint becomes a \textbf{nontrivial and challenging} problem.
+To address this problem, we propose to use the positive noncommutative polynomials~\cite{positive-poly}, characterized by a Sum of Squares form, to redefine the spectral heterogeneous graph convolution.